mediapills/cloud-custodian/docs/source/gcp/examples/iam-project-role-delete.rst

 IAM - Delete Project Roles
 ==========================

-To enforce security of your projects, Custodian can automatically delete any role which match its filter.
+To enforce security of your projects, Custodian can automatically delete any role that matches its filter.

 The policy below deletes all roles containing 'logging.viewer' in their names.